Cross Lanes School, 1742-1964

 Darlington & Stockton Times, 6th March 1959

-Following Mrs Kniton's, departure, Mrs. Mary J. Foster of Worton, became headteacher, having a daughter of her own who attended the school.
+Following Mrs Kniton's, departure, it took the school Manager's three years to appoint her successor, Mrs. Mary J. Foster of Worton, became headteacher in 1961, having a daughter of her own who attended the school.
+During this time the numbers on roll and dropped from 35 to 19, meaning it was once again a 'one teacher school'.

 The school photograph below is, when Mrs. Mary J. Foster, head teacher, courtesy Mary Atkinson, c.
 1961.